Amirkabir University of Technology: Kish

+The Kish campus of AUT has been constructed in the province of Island Kish in order to establish close cooperation and distance with the main campus in Tehran.

 Library

 The library and document center at AUT, the largest technical and engineering library in Iran's capital, is one of the richest academic libraries in the technical and engineering field in the region.
 The library includes a central library and 16 satellite libraries in Tehran and Bandar Abbas.